-That’s why the Thunder Bay Regional Health Sciences Centre developed the Cardiovascular Rehabilitation Program.
+That’s why our Hospital developed our local Cardiovascular Rehabilitation Program.
 This unique program helps those recovering from cardiovascular disease get the guided exercise, education, and counselling they need.
 The program is designed to help people lead a more independent and healthy lifestyle.
 Participants will learn more about their risk factors and how to reduce them with strategies for living an active, healthy, smoke-free life.

-During the COVID-19 pandemic, the team developed a virtual program to ensure those recovering can still access education, care, and exercise programs during physical distancing.
+During the COVID-19 pandemic, the team developed a virtual 12 week program to ensure those recovering can still access education, care, and individualized exercise prescription development, while also physical distancing.
 Your care may be offered in person, virtually, or a combination of both depending on circumstances.
 We will provide you with more information when you are accepted into the program.

 The program’s interprofessional team is made up of many different health specialists who come together to help find strategies that work best for you.
 These health professionals include:

-Your Healthy Lifestyles team will provide you with education, support, and an exercise program to help set you up for a lifetime of healthy living.
+Your Rehabilitation team will provide you with education, support, and a safe exercise program to help set you up for a lifetime of healthy living.

 Click here to find out more about the Cardiovascular Rehabilitation Program

 Cardiovascular disease rehabilitation is a program designed to help you manage your cardiovascular disease, reduce your risk of another heart-related event, and help you lead healthy, more independent lifestyle.